What is Digital Asset Management and Why It Matters for Organizations

 In today's digital age, businesses must deliver rich media across all viewing devices in promotion of their merchandise.
 To accomplish that, they must first ensure that all their digital content is in one place as the single source of truth for use by the entire organization.
 Additionally, syndicating an ever-growing volume of media assets for all channels is a daunting challenge because businesses must transform each and every asset into the correct format for delivery in context.
 A Digital Asset Management (DAM) solution is their answer.

-This chapter discusses DAM systems, including who can benefit from them and how their various deployment models have evolved.
+This chapter discusses DAM solutions, including who can benefit from them and how their various deployment models have evolved.
 It also covers the basic elements of a DAM architecture, its features and benefits, and common DAM use cases.

 What is Digital Asset Management?